 Like our own time, there was concern about where this technology would lead and who was in control.
 HG Wells warned of bio-terrorism, while the skies were increasingly seen as a future battleground, fuelling the race to develop powered flight.

 Hannah outlines the excitement around the coming Electric Age.
-Electricity was a signifier of modernity and Hannah discovers how electric light not only redefined the way we saw ourselves but changed what we expected from our homes.
+Electricity was a signifier of modernity, and Hannah discovers how electric light not only redefined the way we saw ourselves but changed what we expected from our homes.
 The new enthusiasm for all things electric was also something exploited by canny entrepreneurs.
-In the 1890s many believed that electricity was life itself and that nervous energy could be recharged like a battery.
+In the 1890s, many believed that electricity was life itself and that nervous energy could be recharged like a battery.

-In 1896, out of nowhere, the X-ray arrived in Britain.
+In 1896, out of nowhere, the x-ray arrived in Britain.
 Hannah delves into the story of what Victorians considered to be a superhuman power.
-This cutting-edge technology was a smash hit with the public who found the ghoulish ability to peer under flesh endlessly entertaining.
-In the medical profession, X-rays caused a revolution and, as well as changing our views of our bodies, the X-ray revealed new fears in society about personal privacy and control over technology - concerns that sound very familiar today.
+This cutting-edge technology was a smash hit with the public, who found the ghoulish ability to peer under flesh endlessly entertaining.
+In the medical profession, x-rays caused a revolution and, as well as changing our views of our bodies, the x-ray revealed new fears in society about personal privacy and control over technology - concerns that sound very familiar today.

 Electricity ruled the imagination, but it was a simple mechanical device that brought the greatest challenge to the social order: the safety bicycle.
 It offered freedom on a scale unimagined before and, for women of the time in particular, a new independence, changes to their clothes to make cycling easier and the opportunity for a chance encounter with a member of the opposite sex.
-But there was also a darker side, with fears of how technology might be turned against us becoming a constant fear in contemporary 1890s fiction.
+But there was also a darker side, with fears of how technology might be turned against us becoming a constant element in contemporary 1890s fiction.

 One technological landmark that the Victorians knew was coming, and that they (rightly) anticipated would one day unleash fire and bombs on British cities, was the flying machine.
 A thing of fantasy yet also, due to the ingenuity of the age’s engineers, something that might become a reality at any moment.
 Leading the way for British hopes of achieving powered flight was Percy Pilcher.
 Hannah looks at how, after several successful flights, Pilcher designed a triplane with an engine he intended to fly, when disaster struck.